 As a recording artist, her debut album was the live recording of Alban Berg's Violin Concerto and his rarely performed Chamber Concerto for Violin, Piano and 13 Winds, with Dresden Staatskapelle and the late Giuseppe Sinopoli on Teldec label.
 Since then, she regularly released recordings under Warner Music, Camerata Tokyo, Avex Classics and Fontec labels.

-Besides her busy concert appearances, in 2004, she began a series of lectures in English on "Music and Performance” at Akita International University as a select professor.
-In this course, she invites renowned Japanese contemporary composers such as Akira Nishimura and Somei Satoh.
+Besides her busy concert appearances, in 2004, started a series of lectures in English on "Music Experience Through Listening" at Akita International University as a select professor.

 In 2018, The Second Eurasian Women’s Forum, an international conference held in St. Petersburg, Russia, selected her as one of 13 outstanding women professionals, particularly for her continuous contribution to arts.

 Official website: http://www.reikowatanabe.com